lbormann/darts-caller/README.md

 ### App starts and stops immediately?!

 Check your autodarts-credentials (use email-adress and password).
-If your are facing "failed keycloakautentikation Error", you probably need to disable two-factor-auth!
+If your are facing "failed keycloakautentikation Error", you probably need to disable Two-Factor-Auth!

 ### Sound is not playing?!

 Sometimes there are sounds that are not readable.
-In this case you can convert the file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202)
+In this case you can convert the sound-file(s) with an additional program (https://www.heise.de/download/product/mp3-quality-modifier-66202)
 Make sure you configurate 44100HZ, Stereo

-### Sound does not match up to calls?!
+### Sound does not match up calls?!
-Try https://www.audacity.de/ to modify your sound.
+Try https://www.audacity.de/ to modify your sound-files.

 ## RUN IT